tannercherry/scProj/README.md

-# scProj
+# SocialCoaster Project
+### *by Tanner Cherry*
-Tanner practicing using github, this is the file after being cloned and pushed.
+Practicing using github, this is the file after being cloned and pushed.